-New Hanover County’s “Project Grace” is a potential redevelopment opportunity of a three-acre county-owned block in downtown Wilmington.
+New Hanover County is exploring a potential redevelopment opportunity of a three-acre county-owned block in downtown Wilmington.
 The block is bordered by Grace, Third, Chestnut, and Second streets and currently includes the county’s Main Public Library, a parking deck, and several underutilized surface parking lots.

 New Hanover County is in the unique position of owning an entire city-block in downtown Wilmington.
 This block currently includes a New Hanover County Library and a 640-space parking garage, but a large portion of the block is underutilized.